Greetings to you thrill seekers, conversationalists, and music lovers all across the fruited plan.

 That's exactly what I said.

-If Congress, via now the Supreme Court, and this 1942 case that really gave us the new deal, if interstate commerce can be declared to occur when commerce within one state takes place, then Congress can do anything at once.
+If Congress, via now the Supreme Court, and this 1942 case that really gave us the New Deal, if interstate commerce can be declared to occur when commerce within one state takes place, then Congress can do anything at once.

-There's no then the courts can do whatever they want.
+The courts can do whatever they want.

 There is no limited enumerated powers on the federal government.